Sleepstalker

-Sleepstalker (released in the Philippines as A Demon in the House) is a 1995 American horror film directed by Turi Meyer, written by Al Septien and Meyer, and starring Michael Harris, Jay Underwood, Kathryn Morris, and Michael D. Roberts.
+Sleepstalker (released in the Philippines as A Demon in the House) is a 1995 horror film directed by Turi Meyer, written by Al Septien and Meyer, and starring Michael Harris, Jay Underwood, Kathryn Morris, and Michael D. Roberts.

 Plot

 Seventeen years after slaughtering all but one member of a family, "The Sandman" (Michael Harris) is pending execution.
-Before his execution the jailers allow a minister (Michael D. Roberts) to visit him.
+Before his execution, the jailers allow a minister (Michael D. Roberts) to visit him.
 The minister is a voodoo priest and an ally of the prisoner, which the jailers did not realize.
 A hex is placed onto The Sandman, so that when his execution is over, his soul can travel to a new body made of sand, but all his blood relatives would need to die.
-The Sandman then plots to kill a young man named Griffin (Jay Underwood), who is his biological little brother, and additionally, a survivor of the abuse of their birth father.
+The Sandman then plots to kill a young man named Griffin (Jay Underwood), who is his biological little brother and, additionally, a survivor of the abuse of their birth father.
 Griffin survived the attempted slaughter, but his adoptive parents did not.
 The Sandman is then reborn, upon execution, to have a chance to try once again.